 Patient safety is the top priority in medical technology.
 Clear and consistent medical-device labeling is fundamental to this - from manufacturers to retailers and from hospitals to the patient.
 This maintains full transparency along the supply chain.
-Unique Device Identification enables those responsible for procurement and materials management to access device information held in central databases.
+Unique Device Identification enables those responsible for procurement and materials management to access regulatory specifications held in central databases.
 Serial numbers and expiration dates are examples of this.
+When a medical device is marked "UDI-compliant", no further details are required.
 In the foreseeable future, all medical devices in any risk class will require clear and machine-readable labeling.

 With the complete turnkey package from TRUMPF you can mark medical devices permanently and reliably using lasers and software from a single source.
 Medical technology products and devices now need to bear a unique device identification code, or UDI, that is legible across the entire supply chain.
 The most important requirement is for markings to be permanently legible, something that is frequently achievable only with laser marking.

-Unique Device Identification (UDI) refers to a global standard system for identification in medical production.
+Unique Device Identification (UDI) refers to a global standard system for identification in medical products.
 A UDI marking consists of two parts – a machine-readable code and a human-readable code.
-The machine-readable part is represented either as a linear barcode or as a 2D Data Matrix Code.
-The human readable part can be represented with numbers and letters.
+The machine-readable part is represented either as a linear barcode or as a 2D Data Matrix Code, and the human-readable part with numbers and letters.

-All medical devices intended for sale in the United States must have a UDI code in future.
-The European market is also planning to make UDI labeling mandatory in the new Medical Devices Regulation (MDR) and IVDR (In-vitro Medical Devices Regulation).
+All medical devices intended for sale in the United States or on the European market must have a UDI code.
 The goal is clear: a globally standardized UDI system.
 The medical technology industry in every market is being advised to label their products with UDI codes in anticipation of new legal requirements.

 UDI labeling of medical devices is based on specific standards.
 To this end, the US Food and Drug Administration (FDA) has accredited three organizations as UDI issuing agencies: GS1, Health Industry Business Communications Council (HIBCC), and the International Council for Commonality in Blood Banking Automation (ICCBBA).
 Generally labels always consist of two parts: the "DI" (Device Identifier) and the "PI" (Production Identifier).
 The DI, which is identical for each item, includes the ID of the manufacturer or labeler as well as the reference code of the product.
 In contrast, the PI is dynamic, containing information such as expiration and manufacturing dates and serial numbers.
 The global data exchange network Global Unique Device Identification Database (GUDID) enables manufacturers to forward product information to the American FDA UDI database.